Yvonne Loriod: Biography

 Loriod was born in Houilles, Yvelines to Gaston and Simone Loriod.
 Initially receiving piano lessons from her godmother, she later studied at the Paris Conservatoire and became one of Olivier Messiaen's most avid pupils.
 She also studied with Isidor Philipp, Lazare Lévy then Marcel Ciampi.
 She went on to become a nationally acclaimed recording artist and concert pianist and premiered most of Messiaen's works for the piano, starting in the 1940s.
 Messiaen said that he was able to indulge in "the greatest eccentricities" when writing for piano, knowing that they would be mastered by Loriod.
 Both she and her sister Jeanne often performed as the soloists in his Turangalîla-Symphonie.
 Loriod also orchestrated part of Messiaen's final orchestral work, Concert à quatre.

 Loriod gave the French premiere of Béla Bartók's Piano Concerto No. 2 in 1945, having learnt it in only eight days.

 In 1961, Loriod married Olivier Messiaen following the death of his long institutionalized first wife, Claire Delbos.
 She is generally considered to be the most important interpreter of Messiaen's piano works.
 In her later years, she and Messiaen acted as mentors to the pianist Pierre-Laurent Aimard, who has since become a great champion of the works of Messiaen.

 Olivier Messiaen died in April 1992 in Saint-Denis.
-She survived him by 18 years, dying on 17 May 2010 in Saint-Denis, Paris, aged 86.
-She was survived by her other sister, Jacqueline Loriod, and stepson Pascal Messiaen.
+She survived him by 18 years and died on 17 May 2010 in Paris, aged 86.